 Since its inception, the focus of Frog Lake Energy Resource Corporation has been that of becoming a more recognized oil company capable of delivering substantial value to its owners.
 With the strong support from the Frog Lake First Nation’s membership and governing council, FLERC has shown significant growth success and potential over the decade.
-Its acquired expertise, capability and capacity in operating within the Oil and Gas industry has been due to implementing a strategic partnership model.
-This strategy has enabled FLERC to achieve production levels peaking at over 3,500 barrels of oil per day.
-Such strategies include joint ventures on FLFN land, and, more recently off reserve lands as well.
+Its acquired expertise, capability and capacity of participating in the oil and gas industry has been due to implementing a strategic partnership model.
+The strategy has enabled FLERC’s share of production to exceed to peak at over 3,500 barrels of oil per day.

 The following is a snapshot of FLERC’s milestones since its incorporation: